“Choose to be optimistic, it feels better.” - Dalai Lama XIV

 Education and schooling are crucial, particularly in the early years.
 A good school helps develop resilient children and build strong communities.
 The best contribution that I can make is through ensuring that the school is effectively governed.

 I don’t have children at Gulf Harbour School.
 Because of this, my views are objective – I have no vested interest.
 My only interest is to ensure that the school delivers for its students, their families and its community.

-My name is Tony Cheetham, my partner Vicky and I live in Army Bay and have three children attending Gulf Harbour School in years 1, 2 and 4.
+My name is Tony Cheetham, my partner Vicky and I live in Army Bay and currently have two children attending Gulf Harbour School.

 I firmly believe that a good, well rounded education is essential for success in the world we live in and Primary level education is instrumental for building a solid foundation for all education and learning moving forward.
 It is essentially where we ‘learn to learn’ – there is no single correct way to do this, it is different for every child and I believe Gulf Harbour School recognises and encourages this diversity in our children.